SurniaUlula/wpsso-organization/readme.txt

 = 3.1.0-b.1 =

-(2020/04/23) Updated the "Knowledge Graph for Home Page" option label to match the WPSSO Core option label.
+(2020/04/24) Updated the "Knowledge Graph for Home Page" option label to match the WPSSO Core option label.
+Updated multilingual option method calls for optimized methods in WPSSO Core v7.1.0.

 = 3.0.0 =